inkyvoxel/inkyvoxel.com/src/posts/2023-01-20-reverse-shells-and-bind-shells.md

 Netcat is a command-line tool used for network communication.
 It can be used to receive reverse shells and connect to remote ports attached to bind shells on a target system.

 One of netcat's main advantages is its wide availability.
-Netcat it is preinstalled on many Linux distributions, and it can be also installed on Windows.
+Netcat is preinstalled on many Linux distributions, and it can be also installed on Windows.

 When establishing a **reverse shell**, we need to start a listener on the attacking computer, and then connect to it from the target computer.